-Organised for the first time in 1939, the Bol d’Or has become the most important World regatta on an inland lake.
-A large and popular nautical festival, the Bol d’Or has become one of the great classics of the international regatta agenda.
-Each year, champions from all over Europe meet on the starting line, in the company of nearly six hundred sailboats.
+Organized for the first time in 1939, the Bol d’Or has become the world’s most important inland lake regatta.
+A popular nautical festival, the Bol d’Or has become one of the great classics of the international regatta calendar.
+Each year, champions from all over Europe meet on the starting line, in the company of nearly five hundred sailboats.

-The real time winner of the Geneva – Le Bouveret – Geneva course wins the Bol d’Or challenge, which is in, play each year – unless it was won three out of five of the last years by the same owner or owners’ association.
-Only three boats have achieved this challenge to date (see “History of the Bol d’Or").
+The real time winner of the Geneva – Le Bouveret – Geneva course wins the Bol d’Or challenge, which is in play each year.

-The racecourse is designed to be as simple as possible: there is only one rounding mark at the halfway point, Le Bouveret (except the new offset mark for multi-hulls).
+The racecourse is designed to be as simple as possible: there is only one rounding mark at the halfway point: Le Bouveret.